coinjet/ripple-lib-extensions/README.md

-ripple-lib-extensions
+divvy-lib-extensions
 =====================

-A collection of packages that extend the functionality of ripple-lib.
+A collection of packages that extend the functionality of divvy-lib.